 Dr Simone Bugani, Center for Applied Biomedical Research, University of Bologna (CRBA)

 In an article for Nature, Mark Denison, Director of Paediatric Infectious Diseases, Vanderbilt University Medical Center, emphasized the widely held view that researchers need to communicate constantly.
 This is not only important to facilitate the scientific process and share ideas, but also to uphold regulations and protect each other in this new version of the lab environment.
 When researchers can’t be in the same place at the same time, safety announcements might be missed by some staff members.
 Automatic updates and clearly displayed safety information are vital to mitigate this risk.
 Clustermarket’s announcement feature meets this need, as well as being able to restrict access to users lacking the appropriate training.

 Planning for productivity

-All of these added measures will reduce the amount of time researchers can spend in the lab, so optimising that time is important to get back on track following this period of reduced or halted research.
-Researchers may need to redesign studies to be less labour intensive5 and adapt equipment usage to fit with the demands of the rest of the team.
-Being able to book equipment and lab time when you need it as well as monitor experiments and analyse results remotely will improve the efficiency of the lab and help users adapt.
+All of these added measures will reduce the amount of time researchers can spend in the lab, so optimizing that time is important to get back on track following this period of reduced or halted research.
+Researchers may need to redesign studies to be less labor intensive and adapt equipment usage to fit with the demands of the rest of the team.
+Being able to book equipment and lab time when you need it as well as monitor experiments and analyze results remotely will improve the efficiency of the lab and help users adapt.

 We have vast amounts of easy to operate, intelligent technology ready for use, and researchers – as well as society at large – need to make the most of this to ease the transition back into work and help researchers feel as comfortable as possible returning to the lab in the ‘new normal’.
 Whilst this is uncharted territory, the adaptability and ingenuity demonstrated by many gives us confidence that the research community will get back on track and might even provide opportunities to change laboratory practices for the better.